-is a peculiar fascination about remote churches.
-It is as
+peculiar fascination for me.
+It is as if they are

 happened at a different pace, in different ways.